Duets: The Final Chapter: Critical reception

-The album received mixed reviews by critics; Peter Relic of Rolling Stone gave the album 2 out of 5 stars, commenting that the title was inaccurate because the major presence of other artists overshadowed The Notorious B.I.G.'s presence.
-Relic believed that the guest appearances don't add much substance.
+The album received mixed reviews from critics.
+Peter Relic of Rolling Stone commented that the title was inaccurate because the guest artists often overshadowed Biggie, adding that the appearances lacked substance.
 Andy Kellman of AllMusic rated the album 2.5 out of 5.
-Soren Baker of Los Angeles Times gave it two stars out of four.
-However, Steve Jones of USA Today gave it all four stars.
-Method Man, in particular, was a huge critic of the album, stating that "they got niggas on that album Big would have never rocked with, for real. " He also brought up the fact that he was the only other rapper that Biggie chose to have on his debut album Ready to Die.
+Soren Baker of the Los Angeles Times gave it two stars out of four, while Steve Jones of USA Today gave it a perfect four-star rating.

+Method Man was a vocal critic of the album, stating that "they got niggas on that album Big would have never rocked with, for real."
+He highlighted that he was the only guest rapper Biggie intentionally chose for his debut album, Ready to Die.